-It’s a fact that we are all living longer!
-40 is the new 30 and 50 is the new 40!
-So it is more important than ever that we look after and keep our teeth.
+It’s a fact that we are all living longer, making it more important than ever that we look after our teeth in old age.

 Aging and some medications can cause loss of moisture in our mouths.
 Less saliva in the mouth to wash away bacteria makes us more vulnerable to tooth decay, infections, and periodontal or gum disease.
 Poor gum health can lead to swollen, bleeding gums, cavities, and eventually tooth loss.

 How to Take Care of Your Teeth in Old Age